cc-archive/vocabulary-legacy/README.md

 | **Translate** | If you speak a language other than, and in addition to, English, you can help make the project accessible to your community with your words. |
 | **Write**     | If you have a knack for writing technical articles, you could be the voice of the library's documentation, making it easy to use and understand. |
 | **Share**     | If you can't contribute in these ways, you can refer the project to a friend who might be able to.
 Spreading the word is the easiest way to help out. |

-If you're interested, read the file `INSTRUCTIONS.md` in the repository for instructions regarding contributing to the project.

 ### Disclaimer